Juan Perón: Focus on infrastructure

 Perón's government is remembered for its record social investments.
-He introduced a Ministry of Health to the cabinet; its first head, the neurologist Ramón Carrillo, oversaw the completion of over 4,200 health care facilities.
+He introduced a Ministry of Health to the cabinet; its first head, the neurologist Ramón Carrillo, oversaw the completion of over 4,200 healthcare facilities.
 Related works included construction of more than 1,000 kindergartens and over 8,000 schools, including several hundred technological, nursing and teachers' schools, among an array of other public investments.
-The new Minister of Public Works, General Juan Pistarini, oversaw the construction of 650,000 new, public sector homes, as well as of the international airport, one of the largest in the world at the time.
-The reactivation of the dormant National Mortgage Bank spurred private-sector housing development: averaging over 8 units per 1,000 inhabitants (150,000 a year), the pace was, at the time, at par with that of the United States and one of the highest rates of residential construction in the world.
+The new Minister of Public Works, General Juan Pistarini, oversaw the construction of 650,000 new public sector homes, as well as of the eponymous international airport, one of the largest in the world at the time.
+The reactivation of the dormant National Mortgage Bank spurred private-sector housing development: averaging over 8 units per 1,000 inhabitants (150,000 a year), the pace was, at the time, on par with that of the United States and one of the highest rates of residential construction in the world.

 Perón modernized the Argentine Armed Forces, particularly its Air Force.
 Between 1947 and 1950, Argentina manufactured two advanced jet aircraft: Pulqui I (designed by the Argentine engineers Cardehilac, Morchio and Ricciardi with the French engineer Émile Dewoitine, condemned in France in absentia for collaborationism), and Pulqui II, designed by German engineer Kurt Tank.
 In the test flights, the planes were flown by Lieutenant Edmundo Osvaldo Weiss and Tank, reaching 1000 km/h with the Pulqui II.
 Argentina continued testing the Pulqui II until 1959; in the tests, two pilots lost their lives.
 The Pulqui project opened the door to two successful Argentinian planes: the IA 58 Pucará and the IA 63 Pampa, manufactured at the Aircraft Factory of Córdoba.

 Perón announced in 1951 that the Huemul Project would produce nuclear fusion before any other country.
 The project was led by an Austrian, Ronald Richter, who had been recommended by Kurt Tank.
 Tank expected to power his aircraft with Richter's invention.
 Perón announced that energy produced by the fusion process would be delivered in milk-bottle sized containers.
 Richter announced success in 1951, but no proof was given.
 The next year, Perón appointed a scientific team to investigate Richter's activities.
 Reports by José Antonio Balseiro and Mario Báncora revealed that the project was a fraud.
 After that, the Huemul Project was transferred to the Centro Atómico Bariloche (CAB) of the new National Atomic Energy Commission (CNEA) and to the physics institute of the Universidad Nacional de Cuyo, later named Instituto Balseiro (IB).
 According to a recently aired History Channel documentary, the secrecy, Nazi connections, declassified US intelligence documents, and military infrastructure located around the remote facility all argue for the more likely objective of atomic bomb development.
 The Argentine navy actually bombed multiple buildings in 1955 – an unusual method of decommissioning a legitimate research facility.